geode-sdk/docs/index.md

 ## Why Geode?

-The main goal of Geode is to **end mod incompatability**.
+The main goal of Geode is to **end mod incompatibility**.
 Traditional modding leads very easily to compatability problems, many of which Geode attempts to address with better solutions.

 On top of this, and perhaps more interestingly, **Geode provides much better ergonomics for modding**.
 Instead of having to deal with calling conventions, trampolines, manually setting hooks (likely in another source file), you can have all the code relevant to hooks in a [nice, clean, readable syntax](/tutorials/modify.md) contained within a single source file.